NHMS BIKE RACING Series

 -Take Exit 3 to 106, left at the lights

 -Drive for ten miles, Speedway will be on your right

 Junior membership is available to persons 17 years of age or younger.
 Category 5 racers may not register for the A group without prior authorization from the promoter (please email email@example.com), or inquire at the gate during registration.
 A USA Cycling license is NOT required for a series pass or for day-of registration.
 The charge for day-of registration will be $10.00 per rider.
 The charge for juniors will be $5.00 per rider.

 The NHMS Bike Race series pass does not include the NHMS gate entry.
-The gate entry fee is $5.00 per person.
+The gate entry fee is $10.00 per adult racer, or $5 for junior racers and all spectators.
+A gate fee pass will be sold for the series for $125 (payable to NHMS), and will be available online and at the gate for purchase through April 18.
 There are bathrooms and showers inside the facility.
 Failure to pay the gate fee will result in a permanent ban from participating in the NHMS series.